Baza207/Blog/_posts/2013-09-10-away-and-planning.html.md

 ---
-layout: post
 title: Away and Planning
-author: James Barrow
 date: 2013-09-10
 tags:
-- apps
-- colour-cubes
-- dog-bins
-- holiday
-- ios
-- ios-7
+- Colour Cubes
-- pig-on-a-hill
+- Dog Bins
-- pixel-pals
+- iOS
-- plans
+- Pixel Pals
-- puck
+- Puck
 ---

 So I'm currently looking over the amazingly blue sea off of Crete in the last few days of my honeymoon, and starting to think about all the things I have waiting for me when I get back.
 Don't get me wrong, I've got a lot of plans and exciting ones at that, but relaxing here in the sun after going full pace for so long has been very nice.